sidakram/bippy/README.md

 **hack into react internals.**

-bippy is a toolkit for using react fibers, renders, props, state, contexts, and effects:
+bippy is a toolkit for using react fibers

 - drop-in, no react code modification needed
 - helpful utils that work across react 17-19